rcardin/http4s-tutorial/README.md

 }
 ```

-First thing first, we need to access directly to the `Request[F]` body through pattern matching:
+First thing first, to access its body, we need to access directly to the `Request[F]` through
+pattern matching:

 ```scala
 case req @ POST -> Root / "directors" => ???